DheerajRay-01/myNote-appwrite/README.md

-# **My Notes**
+# **MyNotes**

-**My Notes** is a fully responsive and feature-rich web application for creating, managing, and organizing notes.
+**MyNotes** is a fully responsive and feature-rich web application for creating, managing, and organizing notes.
 Designed with modern technologies and an intuitive interface, it offers a seamless experience for users to format, save, and manage their notes across devices.

 [**Live Demo**](https://my-note-appwrite.vercel.app)